open-contracting/deploy/docs/maintain/databases.rst

           USERNAME:
             password: "PASSWORD"

 #.
 Assign the user to groups.
-For example, the ``kingfisher-process`` target has the groups:
+For example, the ``kingfisher-main`` target has the groups:

    kingfisher_process_read
      ``SELECT`` on all tables in schema ``public``